-Many of us make new year resolutions with much gusto only to see them fizzle out within the first week itself.
-And, the interesting thing is that I don’t think it’s because we lack the willpower, most of us have plenty of it.
+Many of us make new year resolutions with much gusto, only to see them fizzle out within the first week itself.
+And the interesting thing is, I don’t think it’s because we lack willpower.
+Most of us have plenty of it.

 Often, the reason is quite simple: either you’ve made too big a resolution straight up (for example, I will never smoke or drink again) or you’ve made too many new resolutions.
 I’ll exercise 5 days per week, plus, I’ll learn how to paint, and I’ll meditate every day.
 I will also sleep on time and not binge-watch Netflix etc.

 Rather than making resolutions per se, I’d like to offer you a different approach that makes the best use of two of your most valuable assets: mindfulness and motivation.
 If you are motivated and you are mindful of sticking to your discipline, half the job is done.

 Before I spell out the details for you, here’s a little anecdote, slightly paraphrased from Die Empty by Todd Henry.
 1